Police release names of 2 found dead in burned car

-Folk was previously reported as a missing person to the Grants Pass Department of Public Safety.
-Investigators say their deaths are considered homicides.

-A call about a burning car came just before 1 p.m., but because of the remote location off of McMullen Creek, on a rough logging road, the fire had started to burn out by the time authorities arrived.

-During the investigation of the deaths, a sheriff’s deputy shot at a vehicle that was approaching officers at a staging area about 2 miles from the burned out car, for undisclosed reasons.
+During the investigation of the deaths, a sheriff’s deputy shot at a vehicle that was approaching officers and then sped away from a staging area about 2 miles from the burned out car.

-That deputy is on paid leave, as is standard following officer-involved shootings, according to Sheriff Dave Daniel.

-Daniel said Tuesday he can’t disclose what caused the deputy to fire at the vehicle.
-The shooting is being investigated by the Jackson County Sheriff’s Office, which will give results to the Josephine County District Attorney’s Office.

 Sign up for Daily Newsletters